w3c/wai-intro-atag/content/social-media.md

 ### The tool help create accessible multimedia

 <p><span class="persona">Persona: </span>
   Enhamed manages the social profile of a client.
-He uploads images and videos to showcase the client's activities.
+He uploads images and videos to showcase his client's activities.
 His client now asks him to make these media accessible, but he does not know well how to do it.
 </p>
 <div class="quotes">
   <ul>